-5% vinegar, diluted with 95% water is enough to kill 99.9% of algae and bacteria that could be present on copper in an unmaintained cooling loop as well.
+5% vinegar, diluted with 95% water is enough to kill 99.9% of algae and bacteria that could be present on copper in an unmaintained cooling loop.

-Upon cleaning is it necessary to flush the water blocks in water and rinse them with distilled water.
-After rinsing we recommend soaking the water blocks in paper towels until completely dry.
-It is nearly impossible to avoid the naturally occurring copper tarnishing (oxidation) as the oxidation will reoccur the moment the copper is cleaned of the all oxides.
+Upon cleaning it is necessary to flush the water blocks with tap water and then rinse them with distilled water.
+After rinsing, we recommend wrapping the water blocks in paper towels until completely dry.
+It is nearly impossible to avoid the naturally occurring copper tarnishing (oxidation) as the oxidation will reoccur the moment the copper is cleaned.

-- 2. Cleaning nickel plated copper: When cleaning nickel plated copper it is forbidden to use any aggressive chemicals (neither vinegar) or rough materials as you may damage the plating and thus void the warranty.
-Please note also that due to presence of dye additives and other chemicals the nickel layer may also become discolored/stained over time period.
-However the staining is normally reversible by simple flush and rinse.
-Cleaning the nickel plated copper should consists of these steps: - flush the nickel plated copper under warm water - clean the surface using wet non-abrasive cloth and rinse with clean water - polish the hardened deposits (such as algae or dirt) from the nickel plated copper if necessary.
+2. Cleaning nickel plated copper: When cleaning nickel plated copper it is forbidden to use any aggressive chemicals (including vinegar) or rough materials as you may damage the plating and thus void the warranty.
+Please also note that due to the presence of dve additives and other chemicals, the nickel layer may also become discolored/stained over time.
+However, the staining is normally reversible with a simple flush and rinse.
+Cleaning the nickel plated copper should consists of these steps:

+- flush the nickel plated copper with warm water - clean the surface using a wet non-abrasive cloth and rinse with clean water - polish the hardened deposits (such as algae or dirt) from the nickel plated copper if necessary.

-EK recommends the use of automotive soft, non-abrasive metal polish cremes.
-After you finish using other cleaning methods, give the nickel plating a good polish with a non-abrasive metal or chrome polish.
+EK recommends the use of asoft, non-abrasive automotive metal polish cremes.
+After you're finished with other cleaning methods, give the nickel plating a good polish with a non-abrasive metal or chrome polish.
 Apply a small amount of polish to a cloth or to the surface of the nickel.
-Wipe the entire surface of the nickel with the polish, using small circular motions, until it looks shiny and clean.
+Wipe the entire surface of the nickel with the polish, using small circular motions, until it looks shinv and clean.
 Use another clean cloth to remove the remains of the polishing paste from the surface.
 Always rinse with distilled water after you are done with polishing.